-What is a Dominant Eye?
+What Is a Dominant Eye?

 Humans are blessed with a trait called ocular dominance.
 It means one of our eyes is stronger than the other.
-And that stronger eye provides a slightly greater degree of input to the visual part of your brain.
+And that stronger eye gives a slightly greater degree of input to the visual part of your brain.

-With that said, it is possible to have a mixed (alternating) ocular dominance.
+That said, it is possible to have a mixed (alternating) ocular dominance.
 In that case, your eyes take turns being dominant.

 How Eye Dominance Works

 The part of our brain that processes visual information is the “visual cortex.”
 And it has strips of neurons (nerve cells).
 They’re called dominant eye columns.